tavoz7/RinBot/README.md

 `$ npm install discord.js --save`

 Then, open up index.js and fill in your bot token in the nessecary fields, and make changes to what the bot says and does.
+A helpful resource for things the bot can do is the [discord.js documentation](https://discord.js.org/#/docs/main/stable/general/welcome)

 To add the bot to your server, get your Client ID from the 'Home' tab in the side menu, and paste this URL into your web browser. https://discordapp.com/oauth2/authorize?client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=67496976